Skip to content

 The 66th Annual White Elephant Public Shopping Days Sale, a Bay Area tradition and the largest rummage sale in Northern California.

-Preview Sale: Domingo, Enero 26
+Preview Sale: Sunday, January 26

 Open Warehouse Days

-Week 4: Lunes (Presidents Day), Febrero 17; Jueves, Febrero 20 through Sábado, Febrero 22
+Week 4: Monday (Presidents Day), February 17; Thursday, February 20 through Saturday, February 22

 Shoppers with reservations will be admitted first.
 Walk-ins will be allowed as space permits starting at 11:00 am each day.